communitiesuk/delta-common-infrastructure/docs/aws_access.md

 We use the AWS CLI for running Terraform commands locally and connecting to instances via AWS Systems Manager Session Manager, including for the MarkLogic admin UI and query console.

-For security, we use [aws-vault](https://github.com/99designs/aws-vault) for storing credentials locally.

 ### Generating an access key

 To use the CLI you will need an AWS Access Key and Secret.